pbevin/milner-type-poly/README.md

-# Types and Polymorphism chapter 3
+# A Theory of Type Polymorphism in Programming

 ## Recap